1vasari/nathan-mccallum.com/consulting.md

 - React frontend, with Bootstrap, Semantic UI, Foundation or others
 - Node.js API, using Express and ES6 JavaScript

-I also experience with the MySQL and MongoDB databases as well as extensive experience maintaning legacy code.
+I have experience with the MySQL and MongoDB databases as well as extensive experience maintaning legacy code.

 I can reduce your technical debt, rescue an old system, or start a brand new one.